 - Define firewall rules to support your defined communication paths.

-Virtual IP addresses on GCP
+Virtual IP addresses on Google Cloud

 To reroute traffic in Linux environments when a failover occurs, you define a VIP, which can be switched back and forth between the VMs in the HA cluster.